Use Microsoft Teams administrator roles to manage Teams

 View user profile page and troubleshoot user call quality problems using the advanced troubleshooting toolset.3

 Access, monitor, and troubleshoot tenant's call quality and reliability using data exposed in Call Quality Dashboard (CQD) down to the users who are impacted by poor call quality.
-Create new reports, update and remove reports as needed.
+Create new call quality reports, update and remove call quality reports as needed.
 Upload and update CQD building data.

 |Teams Communications Support Engineer||Troubleshoot communications issues within Teams by using advanced tools.||View user profile page and troubleshoot user call quality problems using advanced troubleshooting toolset.3